TimMct/web_app1/readMe.md

 # web app

-## FakeBook : where professionals meet
+## ProBook : where professionals meet

-This repo contains a web app named FakeBook, because it's inspired from FaceBook, but it's not the same thing (it doesn't have all the responsibilities).
+This repo contains a web app named Probook, because it's inspired from FaceBook, but it's not the same thing (it doesn't have all the responsibilities).

 There are 3 kinds of user categorised by their job: engineers, medics and teachers.
 Each user can add another user as friend.
 Also, they can add pictures and like other pictures.
 If a user has a picture liked by someone else then that user will be notified.